-- Prepare your dressing by adding yogurt, lemon juice, tahini, dill, garlic powder, almond milk, and remaining cucumber to a blender and blending until smooth.
+- Prepare the Cucumber Yogurt Tzatziki by adding yogurt, lemon juice, tahini, dill, garlic powder, almond milk, and remaining cucumber to a blender and blending until smooth.
 Add more water or almond milk as needed to thin to desired consistency.

-- Store leftovers separately in the fridge for 2-3 days.
+- Store leftovers separately in the fridge for 2-3 days and reassemble before serving.